-- 1) Projects that are renewable electricity generation projects of the following types: - (a) Run-of-river hydro power plants and hydro electric power projects with existing reservoirs where the volume of the reservoir is not increased; - (b) New hydro electric power projects with reservoirs having power densities (installed power generation capacity divided by the surface area at the full reservoir level) greater than $4 \text{ W/m}^{2.2}$ - (c) Wind sources; - (d) Solar sources; - (e) Geothermal sources; - (f) Wave and tidal sources. - 2) Projects that are connected to the interconnected grids of the Republic of Chile and Projects that fulfils all the legal obligations under the Chilean Electricity Regulation; or

-Proposed projects implemented in countries other than Chile provided the country has a regulatory framework for electricity generation and dispatch that meets the following conditions:

-(a) An identifiable independent identity is responsible for optimal operation of the system based on the principle of lowest marginal costs.
+- 1) Projects that are renewable electricity generation projects of the following types: - (a) Run-of-river hydro power plants and hydro power projects with existing reservoirs where the volume of the reservoir is not increased; - (b) Wind sources; - (c) Solar sources: - (d) Geothermal sources: - (e) Wave and tidal sources. - 2) Projects that are connected to the interconnected grids of the Republic of Chile and projects that fulfils all the legal obligations under the Chilean Electricity Regulation; OR - 3) Projects that are implemented in countries other than Chile provided the country has a regulatory framework for electricity generation and dispatch that meets the following conditions: - (a) An identifiable independent identity is responsible for optimal operation of the system based on the principle of lowest marginal costs. - (b) The data for merit order based on marginal costs is publicly made available by the authority responsible for operation of the system. - (c) The data on specific fuel consumption for each generation source in the system is publicly available. - (d) It is possible with the information available, to ensure that power plants dispatched for other considerations (e.g. safety conditions, grid stability, transmission constraints, and other electrical reasons) are not identified as marginal plants.

-1 Please refer to: <http://cdm.unfccc.int/methodologies/PAmethodologies/approved.html>
+1 Please refer to: http://cdm.unfccc.int/methodologies/PAmethodologies/approved.html